FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/APIs_intro_ibmi.md

     "weight": "280"
 }> **Note**
 >
-> Only ILE (Integrated Language Environment) is supported.
+> Note: Only ILE (Integrated Language Environment) is supported.

 You perform Transfer CFT service calls differently depending on the programming language that you use (C, COBOL, or RPG).
 For more information, refer to the programming topics in <a href="../../../../about_this_document_zos/using_apis" class="MCXref xref">About APIs</a>